 - 3.1 Effective January 1, 2012, employees shall not accrue any form of sick leave or disability wage, non-industrial or industrial.
 However, employees who have accrued fully-paid hours under the sick leave program for non-industrial illness and injury shall retain the balance of such hours accumulated as of January 1, 2012.
 Paid leave for approved absence due to injury or illness may be charged against this balance at the employee's discretion.
 Upon retirement from the City of Rohnert Park, an employee may convert any remaining sick leave balance to service credits pursuant to CalPERS regulations and procedures. - 3.2 Effective January 1, 2012, employees shall not accrue vacation.
-All existing accumulated vacation shall be converted to Annual Leave. - 3.3 Annual Leave hours may be used to provide paid time off for any approved absence, including but not limited to vacation and illness.
-When annual leave is used for sick leave purposes, the City may require the employee to submit substantiating evidence of illness if a demonstrable pattern of abuse or evidence of fraud is identified. - An employee may accumulate annual leave credits up to a maximum of 500 hours of annual Leave.
-Accrual shall cease until the annual leave balance falls below the cap. - 3.5 Accumulated annual leave shall be converted to cash upon separation from City service.
+All existing accumulated vacation shall be converted to Annual Leave.

-- 3.6 The City will provide a short-term disability insurance program which includes income replacement of 60% and benefits coordination to employees within 60 days of adoption. - 3.7 Employees who are off work on a paid leave shall accrue annual leave and maintain all other benefits to the extent consistent with the City's existing Personnel Rules, with any changes to the City's Personnel Rules subject to meet and confer. - 3.8 Preference for leave scheduling will be on the basis of seniority within classification and/or as has been past practice.
+- 3.3 Annual Leave hours may be used to provide paid time off for any approved absence, including but not limited to vacation and illness.
+When annual leave is used for sick leave purposes, the City may require the employee to submit substantiating evidence of illness if a demonstrable pattern of abuse or evidence of fraud is identified. - 3.4 An employee may accumulate annual leave credits up to a maximum of 500 hours of annual Leave.
+Accrual shall cease until the annual leave balance falls below the cap. - 3.5 Accumulated annual leave shall be converted to cash upon separation from City service. - 3.6 Employees who are off work on a paid leave shall accrue annual leave and maintain all other benefits to the extent consistent with the City's existing Personnel Rules, with any changes to the City's Personnel Rules subject to meet and confer. - 3.7 Preference for leave scheduling will be on the basis of seniority within classification and/or as has been past practice.